Solana (SOL) wallet

 2. Seed Phrases

-When you create a new wallet, you'll need to create a seed phrase.
+You'll need to create a seed phrase when you create a new wallet.
 It usually consists of 12 random words in a particular order.
-The words are really important, and so is their order.
+The words are essential, and so is their order.
 Jot your seed phrase down and place it somewhere for safekeeping.
-This is your one and only chance to set up your passphrase.
-We'll get to passphrases next but for now, save your seed phrase.
+This is your only chance to set up your passphrase.
+We'll get to passphrases next, but save your seed phrase for now.

 This phrase allows you to regain access to your wallet if you forget your password.
-It's also useful when you get a new device and re-download your wallet.
+It's also helpful in getting a new device and re-downloading your wallet.
 You also need the phrase to activate your old wallet on your new phone or tablet.
 Don't forget to delete your wallet from your old phone.
 You should also wipe any data off the device once you've migrated everything to your new device.

-You need to create your seed phrase to transfer your wallet to another device.
+You must create your seed phrase to transfer your wallet to another device.

 You should also use a passphrase to enhance your wallet's security.
 You must ensure your crypto is as secure as possible.

 A passphrase is like two-factor authentication but stronger.
 The questions are about things you know, not something you are/have.
 Many traditional security questions ask things like: what's your grandmother's maiden name, what city were you born in, what was your best friend's first name, etc. Cybercriminals can easily discover the answers to these questions.
 That's not the case with passphrase questions.